madhurw7/ang-shop/README.md

 # AngShop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+An Angular based e-commerce web app that I am developing as a part of the final project in the "The Complete Angular Course: Beginner to Advanced" course on Udemy

 ## Development server